HIT-SCIR-SC/QiaoBan/README_EN.md

 ### 4. Sample Showcase

-We have sampled two interactions with QiaoBan to showcase:
+We have sampled three interactions with QiaoBan to showcase:

 ### Case 1